joshgerdes/jekyll-uno/_posts/2016-03-12-from-california-to-california-by-way-of-tokyo.md

  15.|-- cns1.LosAngeles1.Level3.n 10.0%    10  140.6 139.8 139.5 140.6   0.0
 ```

 This is intresting!
-There really is not a Level3 resolver in Japan, either that or something has gone wrong in network land.
+There really is not a Level3 resolver in Japan, it's either that or something has gone wrong in network land.
 Regardless, we are routed to a resolver 140ms away in California which is certainly not ideal.

 ### How Do we Fix this?
 1. The simple solution is to use a public resolver that supports edns-client-subnet or run your own resolver configured to hit the root servers.
 2. CDNs who are using Anycast instead of DNS would not be affected by this particular issue because the anycast IPs are always routed based on latency.
 3. Amazon could make this a little more accurate by using real user metrics from my website instead of amazon.com.
 This would be overly complicated to configure and would still not solve the issue, so I think this would be a waste of time.
 4. This is actually a feature and is not a bug.
 Think about it this way; this is actually improving the performance for a greater number of users in most cases.
 Users in Japan who are using the Level3 resolver will actually have a better experiance.
-You can argue that this is not true since their DNS server is all the way across the ocean, and you are right about that.
+You can argue that this is not true since their DNS server is all the way across the ocean, and you are probably right about that.
 Their browsing experiance would be much better without high latency to the resolver.
 There are a select few unlucky individuals in California but they can easily fix this by changing their DNS server.
-5. Level3 could put some anycasted servers in Japan.
-If they did this then the users from Japan would end up hitting the resolvers in Japan and would never be sent to the US.
+5. Level3 could put some anycasted resolvers in Japan.
+If they did this then the clients from Japan would end up hitting the resolvers in Japan and would never be routed to the US.
 This would give Level3 users in Japan a much better experiance and Amazon would recalculate the stats to find that most users who hit the San Jose, CA Resolver were actually located near California.

 ### What Did I learn from this?
 1. Holy crap, doing latency routed DNS is complicated...
 There are so many things to think about when attempting to route by latency using DNS.
 2. If you have concerns about Data leakage due to the edns-client-subnet providing your real IP then don't use a public resolver.
-Run your own caching server without forwarding and go straight to the root resolvers.
+Run your own caching DNS server without forwarding and go straight to the root resolvers.
 3. If you are using a public DNS server, make sure it supports edns-client-subnet.
 This is the best way to ensure your internet browsing performance is optimal.